xrdocs/programmability/_tutorials/2025-12-01-radkit-tips-and-tricks.md

 RADKit is a Software Development Kit (SDK): a set of ready-to-use tools and Python modules allowing efficient and scalable interactions with local or remote equipment.
 RADKit is available at no additional cost with your existing Support Contracts.

+This article combines a list of useful tips and tricks I discovered.
+I will update it with every new finding.
+Do you know a cool trick?
+Feel free to share in the comments.

 # Useful links

 | What?         | Link                                             |